The best POS systems for restaurants in 2025

 Free trial?No, but you can get a free demo

-While upfront about its software pricing, TouchBistro keeps its cards close to its chest on hardware costs and transaction fees, and you’ll need to get in touch with the company for a quote.
-In regards to its software, the base plan’s price is pretty average compared to competitors… but with a caveat.
-Many features – like online ordering and the reservation system – cost extra, with their own individual add-on prices.
+TouchBistro’s base plan’s price is pretty average compared to competitors… but with a caveat.
+Because of its à la carte, customisable system, many features – like online ordering and the reservation system – cost extra, with their own individual add-on prices.
 These could really start to add up if you need a stack of them.
-You can contact TouchBistro for a demo of the system before committing to a purchase.
+Fortunately, you can try a demo of the system before committing to a purchase.

 What our researchers think